top of page

 Hanna Kristall is an Austrian pop artist with Mexican and Polish roots, who moves between Berlin, New York and Vienna.
 She is currently working on new music and is expected to release her next song ‘La Mexicana’ in summer 2025.

-Strongly inspired by the rawness of LA’s music scene, she felt her musical identity had just begun to awaken and went on to work with Berlin-based producer Daniel Karelly after hearing him live on stage and feeling an instant sonic connection.
+Strongly inspired by LA’s music scene, she felt like her musical identity had just started to awaken and went on to work with Berlin-based producer Daniel Karelly after seeing him live on stage and feeling an instant sonic connection.
 They are currently working on new music and are giving each song time and space to develop at its own pace.
-Her early work — the pop-rock album Lady Mechanic — already hinted at something deeper beneath the surface: raw, artistic, experimental.
-Now, her sound is evolving into something more magnetic: emotional electronic pop, spherical trap beats and cinematic tension.
+In her early work, the pop-rock album Lady Mechanic, Hanna Kristall already hints at something deeper beneath the surface: raw, artistic, experimental.
+Now, her music is evolving into something more magnetic and emotionally mature: electronic sounds and spherical beats surround her warm soul voice and invite us into her world made of dreams, hopes and cinematic tension.

 While continuing her work on music, she will soon launch TRUST & PANIC — a collection of minimalist, high-grade T-Shirts in black and white (soon available online).

-Off-stage, Hanna moves through the film world – having worked with names like Guy Ritchie, Kate Winslet, Stephen Frears, Natalie Portman, John Krasinski,...
+Off-stage and behind the scenes Hanna moves through the film world and has worked for international productions with names like Guy Ritchie, Kate Winslet, Stephen Frears, Natalie Portman, John Krasinski,...

 Hanna Kristall by Elsa Okazaki #electropop #soul #culturemix.jpg